AjinthaSivam/food-delivery-app/README.md

 This will start the Expo development server and open the Expo DevTools in your default web browser.
 You can then run the project on an iOS or Android simulator/emulator, or on a physical device using the Expo Go app.

-## Contributing

-Contributions are welcome!
-Please fork this repository and submit a pull request with your changes.

 ## License

 This project is licensed under the [MIT License](LICENSE).